alexanderameye/linework.ameye.dev/docs/About.md

 permalink: /
 ---

-> 🖍️ With **Linework** you can render high-quality outlines in Unity.
+> 🖍️ With **Linework** you can render high quality outlines in Unity.
 Multiple techniques can be used, balancing visual quality and performance.
 >
 > Both full-screen outlines and per-object outlines are supported.